-- 1. The attending physician must furnish a certificate to the Department of Health within 36 hours after death, and where death has resulted from infectious or contagious disease a certificate must be furnished by him forthwith (Sanitary Code, Sections 135 and 161). - 2.
-All physicians practicing in The City of New York (including those in public institutions) must be registered in the Bureau of Records (Sanitary Code, Section 160). - 3.
-If a person dies from criminal violence or by a casualty, or suddenly while in apparent health, or when unattended by a physician or in prison, or in any suspicious or unusual manner, the case must be referred to the Coroner; any person who may become aware of a death in the manner stated shall report such death forthwith to one of the Coroners, etc., etc. (Chapter 410, Section 1773, Laws of 1882). - 4.
-Certificates will be returned for additional information which give any of the following diseases, without explanation, as the sole cause of death:
+- 1. The attending physician must furnish a certificate within 36 hours after death (Sanitary Code, Section 180). - 2.
+All physicians practicing in the City of New York (including those in public institutions) must be registered in the Bureau of Records (Sanitary Code, Section 5). - 3.
+If a person dies from criminal violence, or by a casualty, or suddenly while in apparent health, or when unattended by a physician, or in prison, or in any suspicious or unusual manner, the case must be referred to the Coroners' office (Chapter 410, Section 1778, Laws of 1882). - 4.
+Certificates will be returned for additional information, which give any of the following diseases, without explanation, as the sole cause of death:

+Abortion, Gangrene, Necrosis,

-Abortion, Gastritis, Peritonitis,
+Abscess, Gastritis, Peritonitis,

 Cellulitis, Erysipelas, Phlebitis,

 Childbirth, Meningitis, Pyæmia,

 Convulsions, Metritis, Septicæmia,

-Hæmorrhage, Miscarriage, Tetanus.
+Hemorrhage, Miscarriage, Tetanus.

-Gangrene, Necrosis,